Near-Optimal Approximate Shortest Paths and Transshipment in Distributed and Streaming Models: Introduction

-Our method is widely applicable among a plurality of non-centralized models of computation and we obtain the first non-trivial algorithms for approximate undirected shortest transshipment in the broadcast congest,\footnote{Also known as the node-congest model.} broadcast congested clique, and multipass streaming models.
+Our method is widely applicable among a plurality of non-centralized models of computation in rather straightforward ways.
+We obtain the first non-trivial algorithms for approximate undirected transshipment in the Broadcast CONGEST, Broadcast Congested Clique, and Multipass Streaming models.
 As a further, arguably more important, consequence, we improve upon prior results for computing approximate SSSP in these models.
 Our approximate SSSP algorithms are the first to be provably optimal up to polylogarithmic factors.

-We note that an approximate (dual) solution to the transshipment problem merely yields distances to the source that are a $(1+\epsilon)$-approximation \emph{on average.} In the special case of SSSP, one typically is interested in obtaining a $(1+\epsilon)$-approximate distance to the source for \emph{each node.} We provide an extension of our algorithm that achieves this per-node guarantee.
-Interestingly, the generalization to the shortest transshipment problem seems conceptually necessary for our method to be applicable, even if we are only interested in solving the special case of SSSP.